open-edge-platform/infra-charts/README.md

 And the umbrella charts have their versions checked by their own `.chartver.yaml` files.
 The `make test` target ensures the charts versions are consistently linted and updated.

-There are several convenience make targets to support developer activities, you can use `help` to see a list of makefile targets.
+There are several convenience make targets to support developer activities.
+You can use `help` to see a list of makefile targets.
 The following is a list of makefile targets that support developer activities:

 - `helmbuild` to build all helm charts
 - `helmclean` to clean all helm charts
-- `helmpush` to psh all helm charts
+- `helmpush` to push all helm charts
 - `helmlint` to lint all helm charts
 - `clean` to clean generated files for all helm charts
 - `clean-<name>` to clean generated files for a specific chart